Skating Activities

 • Tuesday Senior Skates will include a directional change for the last 15 minutes of the program.

-• Every 60 minutes of scheduled skate time includes a 10-minute flood.
+• Every 60 minutes of scheduled skate time includes 50 minutes of skating and a 10-minute flood.

 • Ice surface capacity will follow strict guidelines.
 For up-to-date capacity details, please see a Skate Patrol staff.

-• No hockey pucks, balls, chairs, or strollers are allowed on the ice surface.
+• No hockey sticks, pucks, balls, chairs, or strollers are allowed on the ice surface.

 • No food or beverages allowed on the ice surface.

 • Skate blades must stay at ice level.
-No backwards skating, figure skating, carrying of children, racing or playing of tag allowed.
+No backwards skating, hockey drills, figure skating, carrying of children, racing or playing of tag allowed.

 • Any general horseplay, including play fighting, or deliberate interference of other skaters may result in patrons being asked to leave the ice.